cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 This factory syntax is quite flexible, but for our use case the typical format will be: `expr::[function name]("[formula]", [arg0], [arg1], ...)`.
 The `arg0`, `arg1` ... are represented in the formula by `@0`, `@1`,... placeholders.

->**[warning]**
+!!! warning
->We are playing a slight trick here with the `lumiscale` parameter.
+    We are playing a slight trick here with the `lumiscale` parameter.
 At the point at which `text2workspace.py` is building these scaling terms the `lumiscale` for the `rateParam` has not yet been created.
 By writing `lumiscale[1]` we are telling RooFit to create this variable with an initial value of 1, and then later this will be re-used by the `rateParam` creation.

 A similar option, `--X-nuisance-group-function`, can be used to scale whole groups of nuisances (see [groups of nuisances](/part2/settinguptheanalysis#groups-of-nuisances)).
 Instead of a regular expression just give the group name instead,